Agent-readiness

 canonical origin, resolved in this order: WithAgentReady{BaseURL}, then

-WithSitemap{BaseURL}, then the per-request scheme + forwarded Host.
-Set one
+WithSitemap{BaseURL}, then the per-request scheme + the request's own Host.

-origin and every artifact stays consistent, including behind a proxy that sets
+Set one origin and every artifact stays consistent.
+Behind a proxy,

 Granular options